tom-howard/com2009/docs/labs/assignment1/part2.md

 ### The Degrees of Freedom of a Waffle

 The three "axes" in the table above are termed the *"Principal Axes"*.
-In the context of our TurtleBot3 Waffle, these axes and the motion about them are as follows:
+In the context of our TurtleBot3 Waffle, these axes and the motion about them are defined as follows:

 <a name="principal-axes"></a>